Mike Volodarsky's Blog

 -

-Get nice looking directory listings for your IIS website with DirectoryListingModule
+Do you hate bland directory listing pages that most web servers have these days?Get nice looking directory listings for your IIS website with DirectoryListingModule

 Many of us do on the IIS team, and so over the past several years we've built a few directory listing modules to spice up IIS directory listings.